codestation/qcma/README.md

 * Fix streaming for music.

 ## Planned features
-* **Backup browser**: provide a human readable listing of the games saved on the computer (name, icon, side on disk) and provide some actions (delete savedata, patches or the whole game without need of the Vita).
-Also some sort of interface to prepare VHBL homebrew in the folder of the exploited savedata.

 * **DLNA bridge**: connect an existing DLNA server to interface with the Vita using the wireless streaming feature.